4-5 Day Travel Itinerary: New Orleans Zydeco and Blues

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

 New Orleans hits you in the gut.
 Never have I fallen out of or into love with a location so quickly.
-Driving from the airport to the French Quarter, I was disheartened by the seediness of the city.
+Driving from the airport to the French Quarter, I was disheartened by the general seediness of the surroundings.
 But at some point on the half hour ride, disenchantment turned to fascination.
 And, suddenly, I was smitten.

 New Orleans bombards the senses.
-The city is an intoxicating collection of love/hate contrasts.
-Beautiful balcony gardens are attached to grimy buildings.
+The city is an intoxicating collection of contrasts.
+Beautiful balcony gardens are attached to gritty buildings.
 Magnificent alleys and hidden courtyards shoot off shabby avenues.
 It all adds to the Big Easy’s character.
 Here, the junk shop is as much fun to check out as the custom-made hat shop.

 The city keeps you curious about what’s around the next corner.
 What sense will next come alive?
 Be prepared to be surprised.
 And, hopefully, to fall in love.

 Day 1: French Quarter Walking Tour and Bourbon Street